wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 In your Okta dashboard, you'll notice a small button labeled **< > Developer Console** at the top-left of your page.
 Hover over that button and select the **Classic UI** menu option that appears.

-{% img blog/build-understand-auth-node/okta-switch-to-classic-ui.png alt:"okta switch to classic ui" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-switch-to-classic-ui.png alt:"Okta switch to classic ui" width:"800" %}{: .center-image }

 Next, hover over the **Directory** tab at the top of the page then select the **Self-Service Registration** menu item.
 On this page click the **Enable Registration** button.

-{% img blog/build-understand-auth-node/okta-enable-registration.png alt:"okta enable registration" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-enable-registration.png alt:"Okta enable registration" width:"800" %}{: .center-image }

 On the configuration page, leave all the settings as their default values, except for the **Default redirect** option.
 For this option, click the **Custom URL** radiobox and enter `http://localhost:3000/dashboard` as the value.